Baby Driver: Sound design

 When sound editing supervisor Julian Slater was first approached for Baby Driver, he was sent a copy of the script and a PDF file containing the curated selection of music, along with a rough audio mix.
 Working closely with music editor Bradley Farmer, he dissected each musical cue into a unique tempo map, thereby allowing for synchronization at any given time.
 Their work required frequent pitch scaling of sounds so they would not be off-pitch with the music.
 They experimented with different sounds for Baby's tinnitus, which is sometimes subtle, and sometimes more noticeable.
 Its intensity in the audio mix depended on Baby's mood; for example, the more anxious he is, the louder the ringing.
 Managing tempo changes with the sound effects proved troublesome.
 Slater said Farmer showed him that, "For every layer that happens musically, [you should] have another layer that happens non-musically so that you perceive it only some of the time."
 The "Harlem Shuffle" sequence contains the audio team's most complex sound effects work.
 Completed in 25 takes, it features an assortment of subtle sound effects from engines, dialogue with changing nuance, and so forth.
-"Brighton Rock" posed another challenge for the filmmakers because the sequence required a new set of frequencies, altered voices, and other sounds to emphasize Baby's distorted point of view.
+"Brighton Rock" posed another challenge for the filmmakers because the sequence required a new set of frequencies, altered voices, and other sounds to emphasize Baby's disoriented state.

 The audio department spent eight days recording car sound effects at Atlanta Motor Speedway.
 For onboard recordings (the sounds heard from the perspective of the driver and passengers), sound effects recordist Watson Wu installed about six microphones per vehicle; one in the airbox, another on the radio dashboard, two near the exhausts, and two in the engine compartment.
 Boom operator James Peterson followed each car with a shotgun mic for the external recordings, while using XY stereo equipment to capture the noise of passing vehicles.
 The crew premixed their audio at the Twickenham Studios in London, and the final mixing took place at Goldcrest Films' Soho post-production facility.